talkowski-lab/gnomad-sv-pipeline/README.md

 This subdirectory contains the WDLs used to generate SV callsets using the gnomAD-SV pipeline.

 If you are unfamiliar with WDL, please see the `Dependencies` section below for more information.

+Each task within each WDL specifies a publicly readable Docker image; these Docker images contain the scripts required to run each task.
+These scripts need not be called individually; they have all been placed in the appropriate order and with the correct arguments & options within their corresponding WDLs.

 ### gnomAD-SV analysis scripts